What is being updated in September 2023?

 Unofficial translations of other WAI documents are listed at Translations of W3C Documents - WAI documents - listed by languages and Translations of W3C Documents - WAI documents - listed by document.

-For more information on how you can contribute to WAI translations, see Translating WAI Documents.
+For more information on how you can contribute to WAI translations, see Translating WAI Resources.

 WCAG 2 is designed to apply to a broad range of web technologies.